ternatapinellia/defernull-tenna-deskpet/README.md

 Instructions

 Left-click on the pet to trigger a dialogue.
 Right-click to display the menu and exit.
-To exit the Control Panel and News interface, right-click on the pet as well.
+To exit the Control Panel and News interface and notes panel, right-click on the pet as well.
 You can switch between Chinese and English.
 If you find it uncomfortable, you can pause, hide the pet, and pause auto-dialogue.
 This will pause timed interval dialogues and click-triggered dialogues.
 There are fixed-time reminders for drinking water, eating, and sleeping.The desktop pet comes with a built-in auto-start feature.
 If you do not need it, you can disable or enable it manually in the system settings.Right-click the menu and select **Notes** to record your daily inspirations or important events.

 Release Links/下载链接
 https://github.com/ternatapinellia/defernull-tenna-deskpet/releases/tag/v3.0